kenichist/restaurant-website/README.md

 ```

 ## Deployment
-The website can be deployed to Vercel or Netlify for the frontend.
+[Website](https://restaurant-website-xbdl.onrender.com/) is hosted in Render.
+Please be patient as the Render's hosting is slow, so entering the website for the first time might result in Error 502.